c-sh0/linux_xdp/map_pinning/README.md

 # Pinned bpf map example
-* BPF maps will need to be pinned so that userspace applications can interact with those maps
+* Pinning is not required to access maps from within the same program however, pinning is required if other userspace applications needs to interact with those maps

 ## Usage
 ```